mfat/tvhplayer/README.md

 - Record live TV locally
 - Set custom duration for recordings
-- Monitor your server status, signal strength and DVR right from the app -Uses built-in VLC player for maximum compatibility
+- Monitor your server status, signal strength and DVR right from the app
+- Uses built-in VLC player for maximum compatibility
 - Cross-platform - runs on linux, macOS and Windows

 ## Download